turing-knowledge-graphs/meet-ups/symposium-2025.md

 09:00 - 09:30 Coffee and poster set-up

-09:30 - 10:00 Welcome
+09:30 - 09:45 Welcome

-10:00 - 10:45 **Keynote 1** *TBC*
+09:45 - 10:30 **Keynote 1** *TBC*

-10:45 - 11:15 Short presentations/pitches I
+10:30 - 10:50 Short presentations/pitches I
 - *Knowledge Graphs as Pillars for Agentic AI in the real world*.
 Dr Juraj Mavracic, Symbiotic Dynamics
+- *Towards Agentic Cardiac Digital Twins: The Role of Digital Threads*.
+Xiaoxue Shen, The Alan Turing Institute

+10:50 - 11:20 Coffee and Networking

+11:20 - 12:15 Short presentations/pitches II (5 max)
 - *RDF meets R: towards an automated event driven distributed platform for reporting and analysis (TBC)*.
 David R Willé, GSK R&D
-- *Towards Agentic Cardiac Digital Twins: The Role of Digital Threads*.
-Xiaoxue Shen, The Alan Turing Institute

-11:15 - 11:45 Coffee and Networking

-11:45 - 12:15 Short presentations/pitches II
 - *On Graph-ML applied to biodiversity*.
 Alan Guedes, University of Reading

 12:15 - 13:30 Lunch and Networking